Call: (888) 454-7015

 - Power against the spring line to stay tight to the dock while you put all the other lines ashore

-Want to learn more?
+Want to learn more about how to dock a boat?
 In Offshore Sailing School’s Fast Track to Cruising, Live Aboard Cruising and Bareboat Charter Courses you learn about docking in different wind directions, and how to handle your boat in tight spots in crowded marinas.

 HOW TO SPRING OFF OF A DOCK

 In this video, you learn how to use spring lines to get out of a tight spot when the wind is pushing your boat onto the dock.
 Here are some helpful hints:

 - Double up on the bow line and double back on the forward spring line by running each of these lines from a bow cleat and stern cleat, around a piling on the dock, and back to the cleat again